Understanding IAAA Model

 Multi-Factor Authentication (MFA)

-MFA combines two or more factors to significantly enhance security:
+MFA combines two or more factors to enhance security.
+Examples include:

 - Password + SMS code (Knowledge + Possession)